nojronatron/nojronatron.github.io/continuing-education/nojronablog-2024.md

 # Nojronablog 2024

-A space for collecting thoughts and technical walk-thrus and takeaways during my coding journey in 2024.
+A space for collecting thoughts and technical walk-thrus and takeaways during my coding journey through CY 2024.

 ## Week 1